Opendigitalradio/dablin/README.md

 DAB) or `-R` (for DAB+).

-Note that the console output always shows the programme type just using RDS PTYs despite the actually used international table ID (which should work in nearly all cases).
+Note that the console output always shows the programme type just using RDS PTys despite the actually used international table ID (which should work in nearly all cases).
 The GTK version in contrast always shows the correct programme type, based on the transmitted international table ID.

-Dynamic FIC messages can be suppressed using `-F` (currently affects dynamic PTY only).
+Dynamic FIC messages can be suppressed using `-F` (currently affects dynamic PTy only).

 ### Date/Time